rcc-uchicago/env_bootcamp/Day1/_episodes/03-create.md

 objectives:
 - "Create a directory hierarchy that matches a given diagram."
 - "Create files in that hierarchy using an editor or by copying and renaming existing files."
-- "Display the contents of a directory using the command line."
-- "Delete specified files and/or directories."
+- "Delete, copy and move specified files and/or directories."
 keypoints:
 - "`cp old new` copies a file."
 - "`mkdir path` creates a new directory."
 - "`mv old new` moves (renames) a file or directory."
 - "`rm path` removes (deletes) a file."
-- "`rmdir path` removes (deletes) an empty directory."
+- "`*` matches zero or more characters in a filename, so `*.txt` matches all files ending in `.txt`."
+- "`?` matches any single character in a filename, so `?.txt` matches `a.txt` but not `any.txt`."
 - "Use of the Control key may be described in many ways, including `Ctrl-X`, `Control-X`, and `^X`."
 - "The shell does not have a trash bin: once something is deleted, it's really gone."
-- "Nano is a very simple text editor: please use something else for real work."
+- "Depending on the type of work you do, you may need a more powerful text editor than Nano."
 ---

 We now know how to explore files and directories,